Binghamton University: An Overview

 The newly renovated Recreation Center at the East Gym features a 10,000-square foot fitness center, multipurpose rooms, a gymnasium, a pool and much more.

 The Binghamton area also offers many attractions, including several theaters, a professional opera company, a philharmonic orchestra, the Roberson Museum and Science Center, and the Kopernik Observatory.
-The Broome County Veterans Memorial Arena hosts popular rock, country and pop concerts and is the home of the Binghamton Senators hockey team.
+The Floyd L. Maines Veterans Memorial Arena hosts popular rock, country and pop concerts and is the home of the Binghamton Senators hockey team.
 The Binghamton Mets play baseball in a stadium downtown.
 Within the city and its suburbs are several shopping malls, restaurants and other attractions.